elidoran/cosmos-browserify/README.md

 #### 2. Create browserify file

 Create a JavaScript file requiring the npm modules you want to browserify.
 The file name must end with `browserify.js`.
+NOTE: Due to [Meteor Issue #3985](https://github.com/meteor/meteor/issues/3985) we must put something before the extension, like: `client.browserify.js`.
 Example content:

 ```javascript
   // without var it becomes a package scoped variable